bobbae/gcp/challenges/tennis-rain/README.md

 * Question 5: What is the percentage of the chance that Bill will win the next match given that it will rain tomorrow?

-## What to submit
+## What to prepare for further discussion

 * Answers to questions 1 through 5.

 * Reasons for your answers in as much detail as possible.

-* Write down your answers and reasoning for the answers in a text file and place it into a public git repo or a gist.
-Send us the URL.

-* Optionally, you can write code to prove your reasoning and send us the URL to the repo.
+* Be ready to discuss your answers and reasoning.